St. James Middle School

 - Making unwanted physical contact with another student with the intent to harm the other student such as kicking, hitting, poking, slapping, spitting, or punching another person.

 - Taking personal items from a person and damaging them or refusing to return them.

 - Using words to taunt, demean, threaten, ridicule, or gossip with the intent to embarrass or hurt another student either through oral and/or written language or through the use of social media (cyber-bullying).

-- Bringing items to school which endanger or threaten the safety of the school
+- Bringing items to school that endanger or threaten the safety of the school environment.

 III.
 Appropriate Behavior Defined: